goyek/goyek/README.md

 ---

-This README refers to the `v2` RC version.
+This README documents the latest `v2.0.0-rc.3` release.
-See the documentation for the latest stable release on [pkg.go.dev](https://pkg.go.dev/github.com/goyek/goyek).
+The documentation for `v1.1.0` can be found on [pkg.go.dev](https://pkg.go.dev/github.com/goyek/goyek).

 ---